 Practice Healthy Habits

 Sobriety is a wonderful first step on the journey to bettering your life, but it’s only one of many.
-The better you feel, the less likely you are to feel a temptation to use, so making time for health should find a spot on your priority list.
+The better you feel, the less likely you’ll be tempted to use.
+So, making time for health should find a spot on your priority list.

 A healthy lifestyle has strong correlations to success in recovery, so simply quitting drugs or alcohol isn’t enough.
-Instead, a healthy diet high in fruits, vegetables, and protein, as well as regular exercise, can show significant benefits to your ability to avoid cravings.
+Instead, a healthy diet high in fruits, vegetables, and protein can show significant benefits to your ability to avoid cravings.
+The same can be said for regular exercise as well.
 This doesn’t mean giving up favorite snack foods or turning into a gym rat; it simply means that the decisions you make in life should take your overall health into account.
 While changing a long-standing diet or starting an exercise routine from scratch may not be easy, a few weeks of concerted effort is all it takes to transform healthy choices into a comfortable habit.

 Stay Involved in Aftercare